PASTAplus/PASTA/documentation/doc_tree/pasta_api/data_package_manager_api.rst

 Description
 """""""""""

 Read Data Package ACL operation, specifying the scope, identifier, and revision of the data package whose Access Control List (ACL) is to be read in the URI, returning an XML string representing the ACL for the data package.
 Please note: only a very limited set of users are authorized to use this service method.

 REST API
 """"""""

 `GET : https://pasta.lternet.edu/package/acl/eml/{scope}/{identifier}/{revision} <https://pasta.lternet.edu/package/docs/api#GET%20:%20/acl/eml/{scope}/{identifier}/{revision}>`_

+.. _read-data-package-archive:

 *Read Data Package Archive*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^